jcerda1994/Proyecto_final_1/README.md

 Note that dataset is well-organized and has no missing values as for country and year information.
 Economic classification is null in data of year 2013.
 However, this classification does not change over the course of time, so it is reasonable to fill-in null values with those of previous years.

-Life expectancy from the World Health Organization

-This file contains data from year 2000-2015 for 193 countries and consists of 22 Columns and 2938 rows with economic, social and health variables like Status of the Country (Developed-Developing), Life expectancy, Adult mortality, Alcohol consumption, diseases like Hepatitis B, Diphtheria and Polio, population and schooling.
+Life expectancy from the World Health Organization.csv: This file contains data from year 2000-2015 for 193 countries and consists of 22 Columns and 2938 rows with economic, social and health variables like Status of the Country (Developed-Developing), Life expectancy, Adult mortality, Alcohol consumption, diseases like Hepatitis B, Diphtheria and Polio, population and schooling.

 ## Process